Connecting a cluster to Certificate Manager - SaaS by installing Discovery Agent¶

 -

-- Download and install the appropriate version of the Venafi CLI tool for your platform.
+- Download and install the appropriate version of the CLI tool for CyberArk Certificate Manager for your platform.

 - Choose your tenant's region and then follow the instructions.